koji-hatano1/t2log-hybrid/README.md

 While `mri_synthstrip` performs well across modalities, T2-weighted images may exhibit instability due to intensity inhomogeneity, flow voids, and susceptibility-related signal dropout.

-**t2log-hybrid** extends t2log-strip by introducing spatially constrained integration of T1w information, enabling more stable masking in artifact-prone regions.
+**t2log-hybrid** extends t2log-strip by introducing spatially constrained integration of T1w information, enabling more stable masking in artifact-prone regions such as the orbitofrontal cortex.

 ---